Easy Strawberry Jam Recipe with no pectin

 Instructions

-5. Transfer jam to a jar and let cool to room temperature.
+- Transfer the jam to a jar and let it cool to room temperature.

 Notes

-Additional tips: If you have a candy thermometer when the jam reaches 220 F, it’s ready.
+- Additional tips: If you have a candy thermometer, it’s ready when the jam reaches between 217 and 220 F.

-If you want a less chunky jam, you can process fruit in a food processor before cooking or use an immersion blender while fruit cooks.
+- If you want a less chunky jam, you can process fruit in a food processor before cooking or use an immersion blender while the fruit cooks.

 Nutrition

 Enjoy!
-What are some of your favorite uses for jam?
+What are some of your favorite ways to use homemade jam?

 Don't miss any more posts!